Table Of Contents

 5. About the Memory Size (GB) you allocate

 You allocate this amount of memory to your function through the AWS console.
 However, this isn’t actually how much memory the function uses.
-It follows then that reducing your function’s memory usage without tweaking this configuration may not yield much cost savings.
+Reducing your function’s memory usage without tweaking this configuration may not yield much cost savings.

 6. About the Execution time (ms)